swiftlang/swift-evolution/proposals/0474-yielding-accessors.md

   var right: Right

   var reversed: Pair<Right, Left> {
-    yielding borrow {
+    yielding mutate {
       let result = Pair<Right, Left>(left: right, right: left)
-      yield result
+      yield &result
       self = .init(left: result.right, right: result.left)
     }
   }
 }
 ```

-That the borrow ends when the coroutine is resumed means that the lifetime of the lent value is strictly shorter than that of the base value.
+That the access ends when the coroutine is resumed means that the lifetime of the lent value is strictly shorter than that of the base value.
 In the example above, the lifetime of `reversed` is shorter than that of the `Pair` it is called on.

 As discussed in the [accessors vision](https://github.com/rjmccall/swift-evolution/blob/accessors-vision/visions/accessors.md), when a value is merely being projected from the base object and does not need any cleanup after being accessed, this is undesirably limiting: